 “I’ve started to submit first batches of cues in A/B versions,” he explains.
 This allows him to test the work on the directors to see which versions work better.
 Plus, he believes there’s a psychological component involved.
 By submitting options — rather than just one iteration — it can make the recipient feel they have to choose which option is best, rather than simply accepting or rejecting the submitted product.
 “It’s almost like you take refusal out of the equation.”

-And even if one of the versions isn’t accepted, it’s a good way to either rule out areas not to touch or highlight one direction that’s good.“I’ve started to submit first batches of cues in A/B versions.”
+And even if one of the versions isn’t accepted, it’s a good way to either rule out areas not to touch or highlight one good direction.“I’ve started to submit first batches of cues in A/B versions.”
 Click To Tweet

 Finding Pride in Your Pivot